rpeszek/my-blogs/posts/2021-12-25-ts-types-part2.md

 As I indicated already, I can interact with outlook email using `Office.context.mailbox.item`.
 However, `item` property is overloaded into several types discussed in a previous note (I called them _facets_):

 The legacy code I am currently re-implementing at work is retrieving the email subject using `item.subject` and checking what kind of `email.subject` it is (a string, has asyc methods, etc) and using it accordingly.
-It does a similar _"check before you get"_ game to retrieve `to`, `from`, `cc` and other email information.
+It does a similar _"check before you use"_ game to retrieve `to`, `from`, `cc` and other email information.
 Such an approach is typical, almost idiomatic to JS.
 It is also hard to maintain as making changes directed at one _facet_ can easily break the other _facets_.
 And you can test your heart out on all emails you can think about (we still have not figured out how to do e2e testing for office apps) and your app will still crash and burn if used with an office calendar appointment.